 - bone loss

-The only cure for ulcerative colitis involves the surgical removal of the colon.
-However, medications and diet can relieve symptoms, slow progression, and help a person stay in remission for longer.
+The only cure for ulcerative colitis involves surgically removing the colon.
+However, medications and diet can relieve symptoms, slow progression, and help the condition stay in remission for longer.

-The risk of developing cancer increases in individuals with severe ulcerative colitis and in those who have had the disease for longer.
+The risk of developing cancer increases in people with severe ulcerative colitis and in those who have had the disease for longer.

 According to a

-Anyone with symptoms of ulcerative colitis should see a medical professional for an evaluation.
+Anyone with symptoms of ulcerative colitis should talk with a medical professional for an evaluation.

-Individuals who already have a diagnosis of ulcerative colitis should see a doctor if symptoms become worse.
-This development could be the sign of a flare-up, and appropriate treatment can help control inflammation.
+Individuals who already have a diagnosis of ulcerative colitis should talk with a doctor if symptoms worsen.
+This development could signify a flare-up.
+Appropriate treatment can help control inflammation.

-People may want to consider seeking emergency assistance if symptoms are sudden and severe.
+People may want to seek emergency assistance if symptoms are sudden and severe.

-Doctors can prescribe a range of medications to treat people with ulcerative colitis.
+Doctors can prescribe a range of medications to treat ulcerative colitis.
 Treatment aims to relieve symptoms and induce and maintain remission.

 Available treatment options for ulcerative colitis can include: